 And the showy Scarlet Ara ( Ara macao ), is autocthon of the humid evergreen forests of tropical America, from the eastern extremity of Mexico to Peru and the Amazon Brazil, in the lowlands up to 500 m of altitude, even if there have been observed, sporadically, specimens towards the 1000 m.
 It is 81-96 cm long, more than a half concern the tail, sharp and graduated, typical of all the Aras.

 The plumage is mainly scarlet, but the feathers on the back and of those covering the tail are pale-blue, the great upper covering plumes are yellow, the lateral sides of the flight feathers are dark blue, as well as the extremities of the feathers of the tail.

-Substantially, the Psittacidae are endemic of the equatorial and subequatorial pluvial forests of South America, Asia and Africa, whilst the members of the families Loriti and Cacatuidae , besides these areas, in a minor density, live mainly in Oceania, Far East, Hawaii, Fiji Islands, and Philippines.
+Substantially, the Psittacidae are endemic to the equatorial and sub-equatorial pluvial forests of South America, Asia and Africa, whilst the members of the Cacatuidae family and of the Loriinae subfamily, besides these regions, in lesser density, do live, on the contrary, mainly in Oceania, Far East, Hawaiian archipelago, Fiji islands and Philippines archipelago.

-Although, as we have seen, the Psittacides have very variable colours and dimensions, with 23 giant species, the Aras, which are among the most beautiful birds in the world, the group has a substantial physiologic-functional homogeneity.
+Even if, as we have seen, the Psittacidae have much variable colours and size, with 23 giant species, like those afferent to the genera Ara and Amazona, which stand also among the most beautiful birds in the world, the group shows a clear physiological-functional homogeneity.

 They have an analogous alimentary ecology, a similar reproductive physiology ( number, size of the eggs, typology of the brood and characteristics of the nest), and common nuptial customs.